VAMDC/NodeSoftware/doc/source/concepts.rst

 This list contains the names associated with the kinds of information that a node has to offer.
-This is list is offered as XML at the *tap/capabilities/* URL end point which allows user applications to decide wether it is worth to query a certain node for a certain bit of data, or not.
+This is list is offered as XML at the *tap/capabilities/* URL end point which allows user applications to decide whether it is worth to query a certain node for a certain bit of data, or not.

 The node software stores the Returnables not only as a list of global